 Location: Route 197 (West Main Street) .25 mile East of Center Street.
-The entry is just
+The entry is just after the 3rd house (380 West Main Street).
+This is a fast road, so be careful entering and exiting the access road.

 This a beautiful 86.66 acre woodland.
 The parking area is near a partially removed dam.
 There is a woods road that takes you along the newly created wetland, through pine groves and Northwest to a section of the Grand Trunk rail bed.
 There is an observation deck overlooking the wetlands for birdwatching, where Great Blue Herons, Eastern Kingbirds, Pine Warblers, and Red-tailed Hawks have been spotted.
 One path takes you to the top of a hill where there is a nice view of the area when the leaves are off of the trees.
 The trail system is being developed and a kiosk erected.
 The work should be completed in 2017.